personalSol/devNotes/1 - notes/b. languages/library/react/react - hooks.md

 		- **executes** the code inside it whenever its dependencies change.
 - performance hooks
 	- `useCallback()`
+		- use to optimize the function and not execute it
 		- **memoizes** the function, meaning it creates a new version of the function only when its dependencies change.
-		- It does **not execute** the function.
-It just ensures that the function reference remains stable unless the dependencies change.
 		- it only stores the values in cache and not run them
 		- it is used for function and prevents it from being recreated and only recreates when one of the dependencies of useCallBack changes
 - ref hooks